Public Works

 Construction Schedule

-The project is currently under design and is scheduled to go to construction in summer 2025.
+The project will go under construction when the grant funding is secured.
 We will post a construction schedule when it is available.

 Funding